Fuel discount war to heat up

 Automobile Association senior policy analyst Mark Stockdale said if prices at the pump continued to increase, supermarkets could see an opportunity to attract customers with big discounts.

 Discounts typically start at about 4c per litre for shoppers who spend more than $40 but on some occasions discounts of as much as 40c per litre have been offered for supermarket purchases over $200.
 And Stockdale said these sorts of special offers could become more common if motorists felt the pain of a sudden petrol price rise.
+Indeed, many drivers are already looking to cut costs when it comes to their cars, be it by researching geico reviews to see if they can get a better deal, or by looking into which supermarket gives the best return for their buck.
+It is a time when taking any small step as a major store could make a big difference in customer loyalty and retention.
+Additionally, the discounts offered could give rise to the need for transporting and storing extra fuel in Storemasta self bunded fuel tanks or similar ones that can enable easy dispensing of fuel to customers via hand pumps and decanting accessories, as demand increases.

 “From the supermarket’s point of view, when prices are . . . close to record highs, motorists are more sensitive and more open to taking advantage of supermarket programmes.
 It’s a good strategy for supermarkets.
 They can entice people in and they know they’ll want to buy enough to get over the purchase threshold.”